Understanding Hepatitis B

 - Cover all open cuts or wounds.

-- Do not share razors, toothbrushes, manicuring tools, or pierced earrings with anyone.
+- Don’t share razors, toothbrushes, nail care tools, or pierced earrings with anyone.

-- Do not share chewing gum or pre-chew food for a baby.
+- Don’t share chewing gum or pre-chew food for a baby.

-- Make certain that any needles for drugs, ear piercing, or tattooing are properly sterilized.
+- Make certain that any needles for drugs, ear piercing, or tattoos -- or tools for manicures and pedicures -- are properly sterilized.

-- Clean areas with blood on them with one part household bleach and 10 parts water.
+- Clean up blood with one part household bleach and 10 parts water.